Okaetsu/PalSchema/website/docs/guides/spawners/overview.md

 ## Folder Name

-The required name for the folder so it can be seen by PalSchema is `spawners`, meaning you want something like this `MyModName/spawners/spawn.json`.
+The required name for the folder so it can be seen by PalSchema is `spawns`, meaning you want something like this `MyModName/spawns/spawn.json`.

 ## JSON Structure